R-Bread/Python-Projects/Games/Adventure Dungeon Project/README.md

 ### battlsim.py
 Play unending battles -  a battle simulator, hence the name - both a game and to test the balance of moves and characters in battles.
 Imports battlesys.
 ### adventuredungeon.py
 The actual game, currently text-based.
+Includes items (map, weapons, etc) to pick up/obtain, locked doors and keys, map updates based on rooms one has been in, descriptions for rooms, enemies, items, etc.